miciek/miciek.github.io/_posts/2016-01-23-scalability-using-sharding-from-akka-cluster.md

 }
 {% endhighlight %}

-Right now, when our `RestInterface` gets 2 messages for different junctions, it will forward them to two different actors and they will be able to make decision in parallel.
+Right now, when our `RestInterface` gets 2 messages for different junctions, it will forward them to two different actors and they will be able to make decisions in parallel.
 Therefore, we should get a substantial improvement:

 {% highlight bash %}
 ± % cat URLs.txt | parallel -j 5 'ab -ql -n 2000 -c 1 -k {}' | grep 'Requests per second'